 Procurement, adaptation, adoption and implementation of digital health technologies introduce significant changes for care providers and patients.
 Change management is the process of making changes in a deliberate, planned, and systematic manner (67).
 It is important to actively involve nurses as part of the change management process in order to ensure successful adoption and implementation of any change, including new digital health technologies in clinical practice.
-One of the foundational pillars of a change management framework in health care includes stakeholder^G engagement (65) and nurses are key stakeholders in the use of digital technology.
+One of the foundational pillars of a change management framework in health care includes engagement of individuals impacted by the change (65) and nurses are key users of digital health technology.
 This good practice statement did not require a review of the evidence, but is important to communicate to nurses and health providers.